sudoNeo/algoMLTrading-/README.md

 # algoMLTrading

-A modular algorithmic trading system for equities using a combination of machine learning, technical strategies, and risk management.
+A modular algorithmic **Paper** trading system for equities using a combination of machine learning, technical strategies, and risk management.
 Supports historical backtesting and live/paper trading via Alpaca API.

 ## Features